ee538/summer22-project-bming1-ZheMa/README.md

 - If you do not have ```ReadLocationsFromCSVFile``` and ```ReadDependenciesFromCSVFile``` functions ready yet, you can just press enter when it asks you filenames.
 It will call the default locations and dependencies.
 - The locations are actually nodes, and the dependencies could be directed edges.
 You may want to first construct a DAG and then implement topological sort algorithm to get the route.

+Method:
+1. Finish ReadLocationsFromCSVFile and ReadDependenciesFromCSVFile function to read location and dependencies.
+2. Create an unordered map: Edge_map to store adjacency infomation.
+3. Create a circle detection function for directed graph.
+4. Inplement topological sorting helper function based on DFS algorithm.
+This will traverse all nodes by dependencies.
+5. We traverse all nodes to run helper function to perform topological sorting.

 Note
 - **Your report should show several examples of topological sort with at least 5 to 10 nodes.**